maxhcode/WeatherApp/README.md

 # WeatherApp

-This App was written with the SwiftUI framework
+This App was written in Swift with the SwiftUI framework

 In order to view the Code: